syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Uninstallation-process.md

 1. Select the Tools-> NuGet Package Manager-> Package Manager Console.
 2. Run the following command to uninstall the specified NuGet Package with the package name.

-   Uninstall-package {package name} –remove Dependencies
+   uninstall-package {package name} –RemoveDependencies

-   Example: uninstall-package Syncfusion.Chart.WPF45 –remove Dependencies
+   Example: uninstall-package Syncfusion.Chart.WPF45 –RemoveDependencies

 3. Refer to the following screenshot for more information.